 The 2-Minute Buildup allows you to train for a long-duration, but with a progressive system of increasing intensity.
 Every two minutes, increase the intensity from approximately 60% of perceived max effort, to 70%, to 80%, then back to 60% and start over.

 Interval Training involves bursts of high-intensity work interspersed with periods of low-intensity work.
 The high-intensity periods are typically at or close to near-maximum exertion, while the recovery periods may involve either complete rest or activity of much lower intensity.
 The duration of Interval Training workouts, as well as the time ratio of work/rest depends on your fitness level and training objectives.

 The Sprint Workout:

 With the Sprint Workout, you go for 2 1/2 minutes at 55%-65% of max effort, followed by 30 seconds of all-out (90% – 95%) sprint.
 You will definitely need the two and a half minutes to recover prior to sprinting again.
 In thirty-minutes, you get 10 cycles of sprint/recover…talk about maximizing your time exercising!

-Be purposeful with your endurance training and you can expect a lifetime of good cardiovascular health and healthy body composition.
-Be sure to talk with your trainer this week to make sure your endurance training program is on track!
+Be purposeful with your training and you can expect a lifetime of good cardiovascular health and healthy body composition.
+Be sure to talk with your trainer this week to make sure your cardio training program is on track!